-A third observation relates to the labeling and framing of fundamental British values is national, rather than international, and particular, rather than universal and shared.
+A third observation relates to the focusing, labelling and framing of fundamental British values as national, rather than international, and particular, rather than universal.
 The substantive difference is not in the text, but the differing frameworks implied by the policies.
-International human rights are monitored and enforced by the intergovernmental superstructure of declarations and conventions, inter-governmental bodies and courts.
+International human rights are monitored and enforced by the intergovernmental superstructure of declarations and conventions, intergovernmental bodies and courts.
 This stands over and above local laws and systems.
-With fundamental British values, national structures facilitate the policy: PREVENT officers and school inspection agencies judge compliance with government values policy, and school leaders monitor the professional aspects of teacher’s standards which refer to British values, through the training, appraisal and other employment procedures.
-These systems and structures create a distinction as they locate the concepts within the national conception of moral guidance, rather than international human rights authorities.
+With fundamental British values, national structures facilitate the policy: PREVENT officers and school inspection agencies judge compliance with government values policy, and school leaders monitor the professional aspects of teachers’ standards which refer to British values, through training, appraisal and other employment procedures.
+These systems and structures create a distinction as they locate concepts within national moral guidance, rather than international human rights authorities.
+It makes a significant application of enforcement through accountability tools of performance management and organisational control of schools (West, Mattei and Roberts, 2011): Ofsted inspections, league table positions, school appraisal, leadership and governance improvement/replacement models, ostensibly brought in to improve academic standards, might constitute a new moral inquisition where clarity of moral purpose and organisational management systems combine forces to address the climate of public fear and uncertainty.

+Values do not simply exist in the sphere of ideas and opinions, but in the decisions made in the systems that apportion responsibility and authority.
+These systems are where concepts are translated into judgments, operating as carriers, transmitters and even enforcers of the concepts in particular situations and contexts.
+The focusing of the selection of values mentioned in the new English policy reframes the moral messages in terms of state national security, rather than individual liberty and emancipation.
+This is quite different from what is proposed by those who conceive HRE as an expression of the voices of the oppressed (Baxi, 1997, 2003) although it is a recognized form of HRE (Tibbits, 2002: 165) and could offer a more realistic balance between national and international interests and aspirations.

-This will trouble those who hold that rights discourse does and should focus on restraining the power of the postmodern leviathan state (Baxi 1997:143).
-The power of states to define national curricula mean that though human rights exist to protect individuals from the state, government defined HRE may curtail that protection by distorting or limiting human rights (Bowie 2011b: 49).
+Nevertheless, this will trouble those who maintain that rights discourse does and should focus on restraining the power of the postmodern leviathan state (Baxi, 1997:143).
+The power of states to define national curricula mean that though human rights exist to protect individuals from the state, government defined HRE may curtail that protection by distorting or limiting human rights (Bowie, 2016: 49).
 However, to negotiate national agreements around rights into meaningful and embraced practices requires some interconnection between locally held values and internationally pronounced laws.
 This negotiation must also interconnect with the many traditions found in any nation that has experienced significant migration.

-A fourth related observation is the consolidation of these values, found in HRE around accountability systems focused on line and performance management and organizational control.
-Values do not simply exist in the sphere of ideas and opinions, but in the decisions made in the systems that apportion responsibility and authority.
-These systems/ instruments are where concepts are translated into judgments, operating as carriers, transmitters and even enforcers of the concepts in particular situations and contexts.
-The change in English policy reframes the moral messages within a wider function of professional accountability and national security, rather than individual liberty and emancipation.
-This is quite different from what is proposed by those who conceive HRE as an expression of the voices of the oppressed (Baxi 1997, 2003).
+Internationalist hopes and ambitions have been curtailed by PREVENT and its associated national concerns and fears, and the balance between these two priorities has been changing in education policy, perhaps more quickly and significantly than was generally realized.